Click Here to Shop the Virtual Khan el-Khalili, the Store for Egypt Lovers

 The tomb is very near his father's huge tomb (KV 7).
 When discovered, the tomb was full of debris and had stood open since antiquity.
 From the Greek and Latin graffiti, we believe that the tomb was at least accessible to at least the first pillared hall.

 While Carter discovered little in the way of funerary equipment and furniture, the tomb is very interesting because it marks a distinct transition between the tombs of the 19th and 20th Dynasty kings.
 Here, there is a material decrease in the number of lateral rooms, and a dramatic increase in the height of the corridors and rooms.
 He did away with the jogged axis used since the time of Horemheb and instead built the entire tomb on a single axis.
-Also, for the first time, the entrance was made considerably wider then earlier tombs, giving the feeling of a more imposing facade.
+Also, for the first time, the entrance was made considerably wider than earlier tombs, giving the feeling of a more imposing facade.
 However, while architecturally innovative, the tomb is much more traditional in its decorative themes.

 The plan of the tomb is fairly straightforward.
 There are three initial corridors that first lead to the ritual shaft.
 The second of these has a stairway.
 In the first corridor we find the first decorations, showing the king in the presence of Re-Harakhty.
 There are also passages from the "Litanies of Re".
 The second and third corridors have texts and images related to the "Book of Amduat".